Meaganspoon25/car-sales-and-inventory/README.md

 The useEffect hook receives an empty array at the initial page load.
 Upon getData's successful fetch, useEffect updates the appointments state with the retrieved data, causing the component to rerender with the list of filtered appointments.

 #### Appointment History
 The Appointment History initially displays all appointment database entries.
 The getData function engages an asynchronous fetch of this data by sending a GET request to http://localhost:8080/api/appointments/ .
 If the Service API returns a successful response of response.ok being true, the data is extracted from the response.
-The result is re-rendered to be displayed in the page's table.
+The result is re-rendered to be displayed in the page's table, which is sorted by date-time.

 Note the VIP column:  Same functionality as the Appointment list.